Skip to main content

 Try the following things before moving on to get more practice working with a Temporal application:

 • Change the Retry Policy in workflows.py so it only retries 1 time.
-Then change the deposit() Activity in activities.py, so it uses the refund() function.
+Then change the deposit() Activity in activities.py, so it uses the refund() method.

 • Does the Workflow place the money back into the original account?